The Cave of the Silken Web (1927 film): Rediscovery and preservation of the film

 The Cave of the Silken Web (1927) was long considered a lost film until its rediscovery in 2011 at the National Library of Norway's film archive in Mo i Rana.
 The film had originally been screened in Norway in 1929 as the first Chinese film ever shown in the country.
 The Norwegian copy contained both its original Chinese intertitles alongside Norwegian intertitles added for the 1929 screening.
 Notably, these Norwegian intertitles were not direct translations, occasionally incorporating localized humor tailored for Norwegian audiences.
+According to Liu Dong, the rediscovered print was found during a large-scale inspection project involving approximately 9,000 reels of film at the National Library of Norway.

 Representatives of the Chinese Film Archive were first notified of the discovery of an unknown Chinese film during the 68th International Federation of Film Archives (FIAF) congress held in April 2012.
 Where it would later be officially handed off to Sun Xianghui, Deputy Director of the China Film Archive by Roger Josevold, Deputy National Librarian of Norway.
 Following over six months of archival research and verification between the Norway's National Library and China's Film Archive, the film was conclusively identified as the long-lost The Cave of the Silken Web.
 In 2013, the restored The Cave of the Silken Web was first screened at the Film from the South Festival.

+Films showing signs of nitrate decomposition were sent to the Haghefilm Digital Laboratory in Amsterdam.
 The film underwent restoration using the Desmet method, a photochemical technique specifically developed for color correction of early silent films.
 This process successfully recovered the film's original color scheme.
 Following restoration, the film was presented on a new 35mm print.

+Liu Dong describes the film as the first Chinese silent film known to have survived and kept outside China and later returned to the China Film Archive.
+The return have significant impact on the study of 1920s Chinese film production and the international circulation of early Chinese cinema.